thisisevilevil/evilevil365/_drafts/2025-06-04-Windows11-Partitioning-From-Hell.md

 ---
-title: "Windows 11 24H2 Upgrade and the partitioning from hell"
+title: "Windows 11 24H2 Upgrade, Autopilot rollout and the partitioning from hell"
 date: 2025-06-16
 categories:
   - Windows 11